-In July 2020, we entered into a shared space arrangement with Kintai Therapeutics, Inc., a company affiliated with Flagship, a beneficial owner of more than 5% of our capital stock, for a portion of laboratory and office space in Cambridge, Massachusetts.
+In July 2020, we entered into a shared space arrangement with Senda Biosciences, Inc. ("Senda," formerly known as Kintai Therapeutics, Inc.), a company affiliated with Flagship, a beneficial owner of more than 5% of our capital stock, for a portion of laboratory and office space in Cambridge, Massachusetts.
 The term of the shared space arrangement commenced on August 1, 2020 and terminates on July 31, 2022.
-Under the shared space arrangement, we paid Senda Biosciences \$2.6 and \$1.0 million for rent and operating expenses during the years ended December 31, 2021 and 2020, respectively.
-For the year ended December 31, 2020, we also paid Senda Biosciences \$0.7 million for reimbursement of office furniture purchases.

-In January 2022, we entered into an amendment to the shared space arrangement with Senda Biosciences, Inc. ("Senda," formerly known as Kintai Therapeutics, Inc.) to exercise the option to renew the lease term for another 12 months.
+In January 2022, we entered into an amendment to the shared space arrangement with Senda to exercise the option to renew the lease term for another 12 months.
 The lease term will now expire in July 2023.
 We also modified certain provisions related to the extension term.
 In connection with the modifications in the amendment, we paid an upfront payment of \$2.9 million, which will cover the rent payment for the extended lease term.
 Additionally, upon the expiration of the lease term, we will receive \$0.7 million from Senda for all furniture, fixtures and equipment owned by us that will remain at the lease property.
+Under the shared space arrangement, we paid Senda \$3.1 and \$2.6 million for rent and operating expenses during the years ended December 31, 2022 and 2021, respectively.